Jenny Teichman

-Jenny Teichman (1930 – 12 September 2018) was an Australian-British philosopher, writing mostly on ethics.
-She was born in Melbourne, Australia in 1930 and lived as a child in the artists' colony of Montsalvat.
+Jenny Teichman (29 March 1930 – 12 September 2018) was an Australian-British philosopher, writing mostly on ethics.
+She was born Jenny Jorgensen in Melbourne, Australia, in 1930 and grew up in the Melbourne outer suburb of Belgrave.
+Her uncle was Justus Jorgensen, founder of the artists' colony of Montsalvat, outside Melbourne.
 She married the lecturer and political commentator Max Teichmann.

+She was a research fellow at Somerville College, Oxford, from 1957 until 1960.
 She taught mostly at Murray Edwards College, Cambridge, formerly known as New Hall, where she became an Emeritus Fellow.
-She taught for shorter periods in Australia, Canada and the USA.
-She was research fellow at Somerville College, Oxford, from 1957 until 1960.
+She also taught for shorter periods in Australia, Canada and the USA.

 She died on 12 September 2018.